What Is Healthcare Revenue Cycle Management (RCM)?

 • Patients don’t know what the statement is for and call the provider’s office for an explanation

-Many patients are unable or unwilling to pay the balance of their medical bills when the statement is received.
+Many patients are unable or unwilling to pay the balance of their medical bills when they receive a statement.
 This is largely due to a misunderstanding of benefits, denied claims, high cost of services or other financial hardships.
-It then becomes the responsibility of the healthcare provider to contact the patient and collect the outstanding balance.

 Challenges: